SorenTech/legal.soren.tech/src/pages/privacy-policy.md

     Subscribers - Subscribers are those users who have visited Our Sites and elected to subscribe to Our newsletters or other communications services.
 We collect their name, email address, and may additionally collect publicly available information from social forums and other websites.
     Posters - Posters are visitors to Our Sites who choose to register to post information in public forums.
 Minimal information is sought from Posters, and no actual personally identifying information must be submitted in order to become a Poster.
 Nevertheless, any information entered voluntarily by the Poster should be considered to be public information or information that is publicly available.
 If you do not wish for information to be made public, you should not enter it into your user profile when registering as a Poster.
 We may additionally collect publicly available information from social forums and other websites regarding individuals who have registered as Posters.
     Browsers - Browsers are visitors to the site who never enter into any active data collection pages.
 Any information gathered from Browsers is also gathered from Posters and Subscribers.
 This information is restricted to cookies, IP Addresses and Referral URLs, and other passive information gathering devises (explained below).
     Client End-Users - Client end-users are individuals who visit a site owned by one of Our Clients and operated on Our network.
-Our Clients may collect information regarding such end users which may be stored in Our systems.
+Our Clients may use Our Services to collect information regarding such end users which may be stored in Our systems.
 We do not actively access such information except in so far as it is necessary to perform Our work on behalf of Our Clients.

 Individual users may fall into multiple of the above categories.
 In such a case, they should consider that the information We collect about them may be the aggregate of the different categories to which they belong.

+**A Message To The End Users** Hello, End User!
+You may be visiting a Site operated by a Client of Soren LLC.
+However, Soren LLC has no direct relationship with You.
+If you’d like to make any requests regarding your personal information, please contact the owner of the site you’ve visited or used, as they control your data.
+They may then submit any such information requests to us, and we’ll respond to them.
+We retain your information in accordance with this Privacy Policy.

 **HOW WE COLLECT INFORMATION FROM YOU**